brunophilipe/TapWheel/README.md

 I started working on this project back in September 2014.
 I encountered some problems with glitches and other stuff that were looking too much time, so I abandoned the whole thing.
 After that, many things happened, and today (Sep 3rd, 2016) I decided to pick it back up and iron out the bugs, which I did!

-If you start poking around, you will see the app crash lots of times.
-These are, however, not bugs! it's because you tried to navigate to a part of the menu that's not yet implemented.
-The app uses a very modular structure of VCs and segues, and I didn't bother to implement constraints on what's not finished because the plan is to implement a full simulation (so a code that prevents that would become useless when the project is done).
+The app uses a very modular structure of VCs and segues, and basically reuses just two VC classes for the whole iPod simulation.
 The currently implemented menus are:

 * Music > Playlists > *